- Frequency of Wage Payments

 Because Louisiana does not have any law prohibiting direct deposit, employers are likely permitted to use direct deposit to pay employees.
 It is uncertain whether an employer may lawfully require an employee to be paid by way of direct deposit.

 Because Louisiana does not have any law prohibiting payment of wages by payroll card, employers are likely permitted to use payroll cards to pay employees.
-It is uncertain whether an employer may lawfully require an employee to be paid by way of payroll card.
+It is uncertain whether an employer may lawfully require an employee to be paid by way of a payroll card.

 Payment upon Separation from Employment